canxin121/Async-Poe-Client/README.md

 Parameters:

-- `url_botname: str` - The url_name of the bot whose memory you want to clear.
+- `url_botname: str` - The url_botname of the bot whose memory you want to clear.

 Return value: `None`